AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 * The iOS HTTP2 connector has been improved (third-party updates and error management).
 (NEO-25904, NEO-25903, NEO-25799)

-The following fixes are related to the tracking link security mechanism:
+The following fixes are related to the tracking link security mechanism (see the [Security and Privacy checklist](https://helpx.adobe.com/campaign/kb/acc-security.html#signature-mechanism)):

 * Fixed an issue which prevented the tracking of "notification clicks" from working (iOS and Android push notifications).
 (NEO-25965)
 * Fixed an issue which could prevent you from opening/clicking tracking URLs when using certain legacy versions of Outlook.
 (NEO-25688)